jkells/tflow/README.md

 TFlow will only download the start of the file.
 By default it will download the file for 15 seconds or 8Mb which ever comes first.
 These values can be configured on the command line.

 ## Usage
+Command line options

-`TFlow.exe --help` Provides the command line options.
+`TFlow.exe --help`

 You must provide a link file.
 A link file is just a text file with a single URL on each line.
 TFlow will measure the download speed from each url.